 - Museum exhibition catalogues and coffee table books usually contain large, good-quality photographs of art and architecture.
 Many are available at your local library.
 I particularly enjoy coffee table books about architecture; they are both plentiful and comprehensive.

 - If you want to learn some art history, I suggest two great websites that I reference all the time.
 Smart History is written by art history PHDs, but it’s aimed at a general audience.
 They have lots of high-quality images and videos as well as text posts.
+Much of Smart History’s content is also available through Khan Academy Art History.
+Khan Academy is a great place to learn about pretty much anything.
+It runs on donations, so it’s free for anybody to use at any time.
 The Art Story contains lengthy and detailed entries about the history of modern fine arts, decorative arts, and architecture.
 They’ve also started to branch out beyond modernism in the strictest sense to cover wider art history topics.
 The content is superb.
 Both of these websites run on donations.

 - MOMA (the Museum of Modern Art in New York) will let you digitally experience every exhibition the museum has ever had.
 This includes reading the exhibition catalog and looking at photos of the works on display in the exhibition.
 It also has some online audio features about more recent exhibits.